Javan rusa: Distribution and habitat

 The Javan rusa natively occurs on the islands of Java, Bali and Timor in Indonesia.
 It has been introduced to Irian Jaya, Borneo, the Lesser Sunda Islands, Maluku, Sulawesi, Pohnpei, Mauritius, Réunion, Fiji, Tonga, Samoa, Vanuatu, the Solomon Islands, the Christmas Island, the Cocos Islands, Nauru, Groote Eylandt, Mainland Australia, New Caledonia, New Zealand, Papua New Guinea, New Britain, and New Ireland.
 The Javan rusa was introduced by the Dutch to New Guinea in the early 1900s.

 Since its introduction to the West Papuan lowlands, the species has become widely dispersed and is common in much of its new range.
 However its population in its native range has declined markedly by approximately 10,000 individuals in the past two decades and likely faces further decline.
 As a result it has been listed as vulnerable in its native range and was declared as a protected species under Indonesian law in 2018.

 During the 1980s and 1990s, protected areas such as national parks were used to control poaching and the effects of land conversion that destroyed grazing areas.
 However large numbers of Javan rusa died in Baluran National Park in Indonesia due to the loss of grazing area as a result of the invasive thorny acacia.

 Ecology

 Javan rusa are nocturnal, although they do graze during the day.
 They are rarely seen in the open and are very difficult to approach due to their keen senses and cautious instincts.

 The rusa deer is often found in small groups or pairs, although males are often seen alone.
 When alarmed, a rusa stag lets out an extremely loud honk.
 This is an alarm call and alerts any other deer in the vicinity.

 As with other deer species, Javan rusa mainly feed on grass, leaves, and fallen fruit.
 Most of their fluid requirements are met by the food they consume, so they hardly drink water.

 Predators

-The main predators of the Javan rusa includes Javan leopard, Sunda clouded leopard, dhole, estuarine crocodile, reticulated python, and Komodo dragon on the islands of Rinca, Komodo, and Flores.
+The main predators of the Javan rusa include dholes, crocodiles, pythons, and Komodo dragons.